The Problem

 See real use cases →What It Does

 Most content platforms are assembled from separate services—a CMS for storage, Elasticsearch for search, a feed reader for ingestion, S3 for assets, a custom API layer to glue it all together.
-Honcho replaces that stack with six tightly integrated capabilities.
+Honcho replaces that stack with a single integrated system deployed on your infrastructure.

 - Aggregate